vdaas/vald/docs/overview/component/index.md

 The index is used to increase the performance of the search action.

 It retrieves the active Vald Agent pods from the Vald Discoverer and triggers the indexing action on each Vald Agent.

-## Vald Replication Manager

-Vald Replication Manager manages the healthiness of the Vald Agent.
-When the pod is dead, Vald Replication Manager will recover the cache automatically to keeps the reliability of the service.

 ## Kubernetes Components